jabbott7335/ce-pe-bootcamp/docs/cn/podman.md

 cd cloudnative_sample_app/
 ```

-## Run the application on Docker
+## Run the application on Podman

-### Build the docker image
+### Build the container image

-Let's take look at the docker file before building it.
+Let's take look at the Containerfile, sometimes referred to as a Dockerfile before building it.

 ```sh
 FROM maven:3.3-jdk-8 as builder